mui/material-ui/docs/src/pages/components/autocomplete/autocomplete.md

 For this demo, we need to load the [Google Maps JavaScript](https://developers.google.com/maps/documentation/javascript/tutorial) and [Google Places](https://developers.google.com/maps/documentation/places/web-service/overview) API.

-> ⚠️ Before you can start using the Google Maps JavaScript API or Places API, you must sign up and create a billing account.
+> ⚠️ Before you can start using the Google Maps JavaScript API and Places API, you must sign up and create a billing account.

 ## Multiple values